 - CASPA has a list of each school’s code to send to HERE.
 You also have the opportunity to unofficially report your scores within CASPA, but if a school requires the GRE you are most likely going to have to send official scores to the,

 - Optional Stuff

 - I chose to do an online Kaplan Review course before taking the GRE.
 I didn’t want to have to take the exam more than once, and I knew that I wouldn’t get as much out of doing workbooks as I would watching a video.
 Obviously, decide what you think would be the most helpful for you.
-I spent an additional $500 on this (they do offer tons of coupon codes throughout the year which is nice)
+I spent an additional $700 on this and chose the Self-Paced.
+Luckily, Kaplan does offer tons of coupon codes throughout the year which is nice.

-- Other ways to study involve buying different book options.
-There are also a bunch of free resources out there for you to use (you can sign up for a daily question or the GRE itself has an app for your phone).
+- Other ways to study involve buying different review books.
+There are also a bunch of free resources out there for you to use.
+HERE is a link to the ETS provided resources out there.